June 12. Kazinform's timeline of major events

 EVENTS

-1924 – The First Congress of Teachers starts its work in Orenburg.

-1924 – The USSR Central Election Commission signs a decree on national delimitation of the Central Asian region.
+1924 - USSR Central Election Commission signS a decree on national delimitation of the Central Asian region.
 The Kazakh Autonomous Social Soviet Republic is established.

-1934 – The First Congress of Writers of the Autonomous Social Soviet Republic takes place.
-Ilyas Dzhansugurov is elected as its first Chairman.

-1957 – Ekibastuzugol settlement obtains the status of a town and later is renamed into Ekibastuz.

-2000 - A monument to writer Sabit Mukanov is unveiled at the intersection of Mukanov and Tole Bi streets in Almaty city on the occasion of his 100th anniversary.
+2000 - A monument to writer Sabit Mukanov is unveiled at the intersection of Mukanov and Tole Bi streets in Almaty city.

-2014 - Unique findings made of gold as well as an iron sword, a dagger, a bronze mirror, pieces of ceramic dishes and arrow tips are unearthed during the excavation of the Sarmat burial site near Akzhayik settlement of Makhambet municipality in Atyrau region.
+2014 - Unique findings, a gold bracelet and an earring, numerous snap button closures made of gold as well as an iron sword, a dagger, a bronze mirror, pieces of ceramic dishes and arrow tips are discovered during the excavation of the Sarmat burial site near Akzhayik settlement of Makhambet municipality in Atyrau region.
 The burial site dates back the 5th century BC - 5th century AD.

-2015 - Kazinform International News Agency and Vietnam News Agency (VNA) sign a cooperation agreement aimed at the establishment and development of ties in exchange of information.
+2015 - Kazinform International News Agency and Vietnam News Agency (VNA) sign a cooperation agreement.
+The document aims at the establishment and development of ties in exchange of information.

-2015 - The IAEA Board of Governors approves an agreement with the Republic of Kazakhstan on the establishment and management of the Low-Enriched Uranium Bank in the country.

-2018 - The first Sunday of July is declared the National Day of Dombra in Kazakhstan with the view to preserve and revive national culture.
+2018 - The first Sunday of July is declared as the National Day of Dombra in Kazakhstan.

 2019 – The inauguration ceremony of President of the Republic of Kazakhstan Kassym-Jomart Tokayev takes place at the Independence Palace in the Kazakh capital, Nur-Sultan.